maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

   integration or UI available in Maemo Leste for any of this.

 * `Motorola Droid4 images are now available
-  <http://maedevu.maemo.org/images/droid4/>`_, be mindful that you already need
+  <http://maedevu.maemo.org/images/droid4/>`_, but be mindful that you need
-  to have rooted the device and need to have installed safestrap.
+  to have already rooted the device and to have installed safestrap.
   `#26 <https://github.com/maemo-leste/bugtracker/issues/26>`_
   We hope that someone will volunteer to extend our current device pages with installation instructions, or at least pointers to said instructions (see